 This plugin makes adding new sign-up methods for your MailChimp email lists to your WordPress site.
-You can use this plugin to build various forms and pages such as a WordPress MailChimp popup with exit, sidebar widget, top bar, scroll box and landing pages.
+You can use this plugin to build various forms and pages such as a WordPress MailChimp popup with exit, sidebar widget, top bar, scroll box, and landing pages.

 You can add the MailChimp WordPress form to posts, pages, or sidebars.
-The plugin is easy to install as it requires no API keys, it automatically connects to your MailChimp account, it includes landing page builder, supports interest groups, and so much more.
+The plugin is easy to install as it requires no API keys, it automatically connects to your MailChimp account, it includes a landing page builder, supports interest groups, and so much more.

 Give this plugin a go!

-If your opt-in form displays too early, your reader might not yet be willing to subscribe and waiting too long will make you lose out on a new lead.
+If your opt-in form displays too early, your reader might not yet be willing to subscribe, and waiting too long will make you lose out on a new lead.
 Its page-views and time on site triggers give you fine-grained control over the display of your optin campaigns.

-Using this plugin, you can build a variety of forms, such as post boxes, sidebar widget, and lightbox pop-ups.
+Using this plugin, you can build a variety of forms, such as post boxes, sidebar widgets, and lightbox pop-ups.
 And like the previous plugin, you can create an unlimited number of them for your website!

 Here is another simple, yet useful plugin.